cpauliat/my-oci-scripts/README.md

 ### OCI_objects_list_in_compartment.sh

-> Bash script to list OCI objects in a compartment in a region using OCI CLI
+> Bash script to list OCI objects in a compartment in a region or all active regions using OCI CLI
 >
 > Note: it does not list the objects in subcompartments
 >